BROADSoftware/pvdf/README.md

 pvscanner-phbnf   1/1     Running   0          87m
 pvscanner-xmhc7   1/1     Running   0          87m
 ```
-You should have one pod per node (Except the ones on the Control Plane).
+You should have one pod per node (Except the ones of the Control Plane).

 ### `pvdf` client installation